 We also get practical training teaching us how an officer is supposed to behave or work in the field, and a bit of forensic science, because a lot of officers are sent for investigation.

 It’s a lot like college where you can play sports in your free time but we mostly spend our time on courses such as tax, accounting, and law.

 Word of advice, take your IRS training very seriously.
 The training of IRS officers is considered one of the toughest, at least mentally.
 It could be even more difficult than other civil services training in my opinion.

 On top of that, the officer trainees have to clear even more exams during that period.
-And if they don't, their allotment of IRS will be cancelled.
+And if they don’t, their allotment to IRS will be canceled.

 Finally, after the 16-month thorough training, the officers are posted across the country.

 Once I entered IRS, I decided to work in almost all the fields, and wings of the IRS, be it corporate taxation, investigation, international taxation, or transfer pricing.

 In the beginning, I got posted in the Corporate Taxation Department in Hyderabad.
 I handled some pretty important cases over there.

 For the first six, or seven years of my career, I served in Hyderabad and got a hang of everything in Income Tax.